webrecorder/behaviors/chapter2.md

 ## Testing your first behavior
+Should mention the runner CLI in this section (this was found in the manual here https://github.com/webrecorder/behaviors/blob/master/manual/cli.md):
+	The runner command allows you to automatically run a behavior on a specified URL using a Chrome/Chromium browser installed on your machine.

 An example of the video playing thing embedded in a webpage.
 Show html code that was used for the website, js that was used to run a behavior.